 There are many milestones on the way, after which deep and permanent transformations happen, and a lot of the possibility of future suffering simply drops away.
 I speak of this from having observed several teachers, and also from my own personal experience.

 These milestones are better called “awakening”.
-And there are many awakenings before final enlightenment/liberation.
+And there are many stages of spiritual awakening before final enlightenment/liberation.
+It is a process.

 Moving on, the real problem is people in category “c”.
 They are distorting the essential meaning of enlightenment.
 Perhaps they confuse certain awakenings along the way with full liberation, judging themselves to be enlightened.